kragen/knuth-interview-2006/README.md

-In those days, computing was so different from what it is now, not only was the memory tiny, only ten K, and the speed was slow, but also we, the way we wrote programs, well maybe as a result of that, the way we wrote programs was something I would never do today, because in order to pack it into this small memory, we had to do, resort to some trickery that was almost impossible to understand, and therefore highly likely to cause errors, but one of the things we learned as, early in trying to write software, is that the users of your software always suggest new features, and they're never satisfied.
-You give them ten things, and they'll want ten more, and so we kept adding features and features.
-That's called creeping featurism now.
-But we had only this tiny machine, so how were we going to pack more and more features, when there's no space for it?
+In those days, computing was so different from what it is now, not only was the memory tiny, only ten K, and the speed was slow, but also we, the way we wrote programs, well maybe as a result of that, the way we wrote programs was something I would never do today, because **in order to pack it into this small memory, we had to do, resort to some trickery that was almost impossible to understand**, and therefore highly likely to cause errors.

+But one of the things we learned as, early in trying to write software, is that **the users of your software always suggest new features**, and they’re never satisfied.
+You give them ten things, and they’ll want ten more, and so we kept adding features and features.
+That’s called creeping featurism now.
+But we had only this tiny machine, so how were we going to pack more and more features, when there’s no space for it?
 And the answer is, we use more and more tricks.

-So in this compiler RUNCIBLE, there were four versions of the compiler.
-You could ask it to produce computer instructions for a machine that did, that had the so-called floating point attachment, or maybe your computer didn't have the floating point attachment, so you either had floating point or not.
-If you didn't have the attachment, then you would have to go through a slower routine that would simulate, and pretend that the attachment's there.
-Then you could also ask it to compile directly into machine language, or you could ask it to compile into the symbolic assembler language.
-The symbolic assembler would be able to produced slightly better final product, but it would take longer, because after you got the symbolic, you'd have to take those cards and run them through another program before you could run them.
-So we had, so either floating point or not, either symbolic or not, it was four different possibilities.
-So we wrote it, we wrote the program in such a way that there was a floating point set of instructions, and a non-floating point set of instructions, each of these we had exactly, let's say, 731 positions of memory for, so you'd swap out those 731 for another, and similarly for the symbolic and non symbolic, you could swap out two parts of the program; each of those parts of the program had to be the exactly the same size, in order to pack it all in.
-Somebody asks for a new feature, or we want to extend the language a little more, then we think of a way to do it for the floating point, but then we have to think of a way to shorten the non floating point part of our program, so we kept on revising this program until it was really inscrutable.
+So in this compiler RUNCIBLE, there were **four versions of the compiler**.
+You could ask it to produce computer instructions for a machine that did, that had the so-called **floating-point attachment**, or maybe your computer didn’t have the floating-point attachment, so you either had floating point or not.
+If you didn’t have the attachment, then you would have to go through a slower routine that would simulate, and pretend that the attachment’s there.
+Then you could also ask it to compile directly into machine language, or you could ask it to compile into the **symbolic assembler language**.
+The symbolic assembler would be able to produce slightly better final product, but it would take longer, because after you got the symbolic, you’d have to take those cards and run them through another program before you could run them.
+So we had, so either floating-point or not, either symbolic or not, it was four different possibilities.

+So we wrote it, we wrote the program in such a way that there was a floating-point set of instructions, and a non-floating-point set of instructions, each of these we had exactly, let’s say, 731 positions of memory for, so **you’d swap out those 731 for another, and similarly for the symbolic and non symbolic**, you could swap out two parts of the program; each of those parts of the program had to be the exactly the same size, in order to pack it all in.

+Somebody asks
+for a new feature, or we want to extend the language a little more, then we think of a way to do it for the floating point, but then we have to think of a way to shorten the non floating point part of our program, so **we kept on revising this program until it was really inscrutable**.
 I mean every, all kinds of tricks were used for that.
-When I'd have a constant that was used in one routine, I would also make sure that it could be used in some other routine, for some other, completely different purpose.
-Almost everything in the program had many uses, and therefore a few months would go by, and we'd forget about these tricks, and we would try to change something else, and something would go wrong.
-So it was a very shaky, bad way to do software, but it was the way that, the only way we knew how to do at the time, and it was, and people couldn't believe that we were able to do with such a small computer, to do as many things as it did.)
+When I’d have a constant that was used in one routine, I would also make sure that it could be used in some other routine, for some other, completely different purpose.
+Almost everything in the program had many uses, and therefore a few months would go by, and we’d forget about these tricks, and we would try to change something else, and something would go wrong.

+So it was **a very shaky, bad way to do software**, but it was the way that, the only way we knew how to do at the time, and it was, and **people couldn’t believe that we were able to do with such a small computer**, to do as many things as it did.

 [26 - Wanting to be a teacher and why I chose to go to Caltech](http://webofstories.com/play/17085)
 ---------------------------------------------------------------------------------------------------

-I never thought of that as a career.
-That was my summer job at Case, but there was no such thing as a career in computers, and computers were just this weird thing on the periphery of society.
+**I never thought of that as a career.
+That was my summer job** at Case, but there was no such thing as a career in computers, and computers were just this weird thing on the periphery of society.
 What did I really want to do, as my own career?
+When I was in grade school, I wanted to be a grade school teacher.
+I wanted to, you know, if I was in sixth grade I was thinking of myself as a future sixth grade teacher, seventh grade and so on.
+And in high school, I wanted to be a high school teacher. **I always viewed myself as having, as being a teacher later on**, and also maybe with a part time job as a musician or something.
+So I got to college, I wanted to be a college teacher, I got to graduate school, I thought, okay, graduate school teacher.

+But
+**I never thought of computer science as a, as part of my career, it was something that I could do in order to make money**, to prepare myself for a career that I’d heard about before.
+It was like, so I was going to be a physics teacher, then I was going to be math teacher, when I switched to math.
+And I went to, okay, so, when I finally graduated from Case, I had been recommended that I should go to the West Coast, well, no, I chose the West Coast for graduate school, because my family, we would go; finally we had enough money to take vacations in the summer time, and we could drive round, and so **we had driven to the different parts of the United States, and I fell in love with California**, and so when I applied to graduate school, I applied to Caltech, Stanford and Berkeley.
+Basically, where should I go to, to do my mathematics?

+And **I was accepted to all three, and I had scholarships to all three**, and, but the, I was specially recommended to Caltech, because of Professor Marshall Hall, who later became my advisor, since at Case we had a visitor, Professor Bose, a great Indian mathematician, who had just, who had been, introduced me to research, and he spoke very highly of Marshall Hall.

+**Bose**, at the
-When I was in Grade School, I wanted to be a Grade School teacher.
-I wanted to, you know, if I was in Sixth Grade I was thinking of myself as a future Sixth Grade teacher, Seventh Grade and so on.
-And in high school, I wanted to be a high school teacher.
-I always viewed myself as having, as being a teacher later on, and also maybe with a part time job as a musician or something.
-So I got to college, I wanted to be a college teacher, I got to graduate school, I thought, okay, graduate school teacher, but I never thought of Computer Science as a, as part of my career, it was something that I could do in order to make money, to prepare myself for a career that I'd heard about before.
-It was like, so I was going to be a Physics teacher, then I was going to be Math teacher, when I switched to Math.
-And I went to, okay, so, when I finally graduated from Case, I had been recommended that I should go to the West Coast, well, no, I chose the West Coast for graduate school, because my family, we would go; finally we had enough money to take vacations in the summer time, and we could drive round, and so we had driven to the different parts of the United States, and I fell in love with California, and so when I applied to graduate school, I applied to Caltech, Stanford and Berkeley.
-Basically, where should I go to, to do my Mathematics?
-And I was accepted to all three, and I had scholarships to all three, and, but the, I was specially recommended to Caltech, because of Professor Marshall Hall, who later became my advisor, since at Case we had a visitor, Professor Bose, a great Indian mathematician, who had just, who had been, introduced me to research, and he spoke very highly of Marshall Hall.
-Bose, at the time, was doing his famous work about disproving Euler's Conjecture about Latin Squares; it's an interesting subject, a several hundred year old problem, where people hadn't been able to construct patterns that are, that are useful in many parts of statistics and combinatorics and Euler and this greatest mathematician of all time, probably, or at least in everybody's Top Ten, in the 1700s, had conjectured that there was no solution to this problem, and three or four people had even proved that he was right, but there were mistakes in the proof, and so finally, my professor, my Professor Bose and two of his co-workers found that Euler was wrong, and that there were really patterns of that kind.
-And so Bose got me interested in research, because I was at the Computer Center, and he had a computing problem that he couldn't solve, and he put me to work on Latin Squares of Order 12, and I came back the next morning with five mutually orthogonal Latin Squares of Order 12, and this excited him very much, and that was my third technical paper, I guess, was this paper with Bose.
-But he recommended Marshall Hall, who was one of the leading mathematicians in the Combinatorial Mathematics area, and so I liked the idea of going to Caltech.)
+time, was doing his famous work about **disproving Euler’s conjecture about Latin Squares**; it’s an interesting subject, a several hundred year old problem, where people hadn’t been able to construct patterns that are, that are useful in many parts of statistics and combinatorics and Euler and this greatest mathematician of all time, probably, or at least in everybody’s Top Ten, in the 1700s, had conjectured that there was no solution to this problem, and three or four people had even proved that he was right, but there were mistakes in the proof, and so finally, my professor, my Professor Bose and two of his co-workers found that Euler was wrong, and that there were really patterns of that kind.
+And so Bose got me interested in research, because I was at the Computer Center, and he had a computing problem that he couldn’t solve, and he put me to work on Latin Squares of order 12, and I came back the next morning with five mutually orthogonal Latin Squares of order 12, and **this excited him very much, and that was my third technical paper**, I guess, was this paper with Bose.

+But he recommended Marshall Hall, who was one of the leading mathematicians in the combinatorial mathematics area, and so I liked the idea of going to Caltech.

 [27 - Writing a compiler for the Burroughs Corporation](http://webofstories.com/play/17086)
 -------------------------------------------------------------------------------------------